marc2332/marc2332/README.md

 ### 😃 About

-I always try to learn new things, and improve what I already know.

-_Scientia potentia est_ - _Knowledge is power_
+Hey, I'm Marc

-I am a software developer currently digging into Rust 🦀, Flutter+Dart 🐦, Deno 🦕 and Python 🐍 😄, but also improving my JavaScript/TypeScript frontend/backend knowledge 💪
+I am a software developer currently digging into Rust 🦀, Flutter+Dart 🐦, Deno 🦕 and Python 🐍 😄, but also improving my JavaScript/TypeScript

-Cryptocurrencies and dapps 📝 are very interesting to me
+Cryptocurrencies and dapps 📝 are interesting to me

 I have a [personal website](https://mespin.vercel.app/) and a [Gitlab account](https://gitlab.com/marc2332).